SEP Protocol Integration

-The is a common place where the Internet can find information about an organization’s Stellar integration.
+The stellar.toml file is a common place where the Internet can find information about an organization’s Stellar integration.
 Regardless of which type of transfer we want to use (SEP-6 or SEP-24), we'll need to start with SEP-1.

-For anchors, we’re interested in the CURRENCIES they issue, the TRANSFER_SERVER and/or TRANSFER_SERVER_SEP0024 keywords that indicate if the anchor supports SEP-6, SEP-24, or both, and the WEB_AUTH_ENDPOINT which allows a wallet to set up an authenticated user session.
+keywords that indicate if the anchor supports SEP-6, SEP-24, or both, and the WEB_AUTH_ENDPOINT

-BasicPay is interoperating with the testing anchor located at testanchor.stellar.org and you can view its toml file .
+BasicPay is interoperating with the testing anchor located at testanchor.stellar.org

 /src/lib/stellar/sep1.js